Chanoian/Chanoian/README.md

 ### Hi there 👋

+I'm @Chanoian , I'm a Consultant at Red Hat working on OpenShift.

+- 🌱 I’m currently learning ...
+GoLang
+- 💬 Ask me about: OpenShift, Kubernetes, Containers.
+- 📫 How to reach me: ...
+- 😄 Pronouns: He/Him

 <!--
 **Chanoian/Chanoian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.